ethereum-optimism/community-hub/src/docs/developers/integration.md

 #### Gotcha: Constantly exceeding gas limit
 Because of some technical details about rollups, the maximum gas limit of each transaction is always a bit less than on mainnet.
-You can bypass this during testing by updating [this environment variable](https://github.com/ethereum-optimism/optimism-integration/blob/dccd1b95b890c53679d32b36e14b50165900fb6d/docker-compose.env#L17).
+You can bypass this during testing by updating the gas limit in [this config file](https://github.com/ethereum-optimism/optimism-integration/blob/master/docker-compose.env.yml#L45).
 However, you will still need to decrease your gas usage before deploying to a "live" network.

 #### Gotcha: Still seeing the same bug after a patch or new release